Gadi-S/portfolio/README.md

-# Gadiel Shepherd — Data / ML / GenAI / CV Portfolio
+# Gadiel Shepherd — Post Graduate Program in AI/ML: Business Applications - Portfolio

 Welcome!
-This repository contains my portfolio of data science / machine learning / analytics projects.
+This repository contains my portfolio of data science / machine learning / analytics projects completed in the [AI/ML post graduate program](https://onlineexeced.mccombs.utexas.edu/online-ai-machine-learning-course) delivered by The University of Texas at Austin: McCombs School of Business in collaboration with Great Learning.
 I’m passionate about turning data into insights, building models, and telling stories with visualization.

 ---